MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-root-certificate-rotation.md

 ### 2. If I'm using SSL/TLS, do I need to restart my database server to update the root CA?

-No. you don't need to restart the database server to start using the new certificate.
+No. IF you are using SSL/TLS, you don't need to restart the database server to start using the new certificate.
 Certificate update is a client-side change, and the incoming client connections need to use the new certificate to ensure that they can connect to the database server.

 ### 3. How do I know if I'm using SSL/TLS with root certificate verification?